 Over the past 20 years, there has been notable success in Matsui’s BSP program.
 For example:

-• African-American and Hispanic students in Dr. Matsui’s program graduated with a degree in the same percentage (60%) as Asian and white students.
-This rate is more than twice the graduation rate (24%) of minority students who did not participate in BSP.
+• African-American and Hispanic students in Dr. Matsui’s program graduated with a degree in the same percentage (60 percent) as Asian and white students.
+This rate is more than twice the graduation rate (24 percent) of minority students who did not participate in BSP.

-• Between 2005 and 2010, 58% of the BSP students from disadvantaged backgrounds who earned biology degrees at Berkeley graduated with a 3.0 GPA or higher compared to 27% of non-BSP students from disadvantaged backgrounds.
+• Between 2005 and 2010, 58 percent of the BSP students from disadvantaged backgrounds who earned biology degrees at Berkeley graduated with a 3.0 GPA or higher compared to 27 percent of non-BSP students from disadvantaged backgrounds.

-• From 2004 to 2011, 85% of Dr. Matsui’s students who applied to medical school were admitted as compared to a national admissions average of 50% and a UC Berkeley average of 55%.
+• Between 2004 and 2011, 85 percent of Dr. Matsui’s students who applied to medical school were admitted as compared to a national admissions average of 50 percent and a UC Berkeley average of 55 percent.

-• Between 2006 and 2009, 10% of all African-Americans enrolled in a California medical program came from Dr. Matsui’s program.
+• Between 2006 and 2009, 10 percent of all African-Americans enrolled in a California medical program came from Dr. Matsui’s program.

 John Matsui has expanded his influence across the Berkeley campus through his leadership as Chair of the Coalition for Excellence and Diversity in Mathematics, Science and Engineering.
 The Coalition is developing a campus-wide effort involving five STEM fields (in four colleges) to recruit and retain low income, first-generation, and underrepresented ethnic minority students.
 In addition, Dr. Matsui has disseminated his BSP model statewide and nationally, and has helped to establish similar mentoring programs at 11 colleges and universities in eight states, including three other University of California campuses.